WATCH VIDEO: ISIS Attack In Egypt, Coptic Church Suicide Bombing Caught On Surveillance Tape

 The Palm Sunday attacks follow a bombing in December of a Coptic Christian cathedral in Egypt that killed 30 people.

-[Featured Image By Nariman El-Mofty/AP Images]
+[Featured Image by Nariman El-Mofty/AP Images]